Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/access-control.md

 |OData|	Can use the Organisation Details section and access to the ODATA interface to query analytics information|
 |Livechat|	Can access the built-in Cognigy live chat feature|
 |Live Agent Admin | This role is assigned for users to access Cognigy Live Agent as an admin.
 This role has read access to most entities in Cognigy AI.
 |Live Agent Agent | This role is assigned for users to access Cognigy Live Agent as an agent.
-This role has the same permissions ad the Base Role in Cognigy AI.
+This role has the same permissions as the Base Role in Cognigy AI.

 ???+ info "Control of Global Access Rights"
     The global roles assigned to a user will set the base access rights for every agent the user has access to.
 Project-level roles can be assigned via the [Members Panel]({{config.site_url}}ai/resources/manage/members/) to boost a user's rights to author selected elements of a specific agent.